MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 **To help you perfect your elevator pitch, here are some tips:**

-1. **Prepare Your Pitch**: Write and practice a concise seven-second pitch that includes your name, interests, and tech goals.
+1. **Prepare Your Pitch**: Write and practice a concise seven-second pitch that includes your name, tech goals, and interests.

 2. **Practice Public Speaking**: Rehearse in front of a mirror or with friends to build confidence and reduce nervousness.